ManikyaAlister/ParAcT/README.md

 In this step, we need to find the parameter values that create the best fit between the model and the data.
-As I mentioned earlier, in the original study we use Bayesian MCMC to do this, but in this tutrial we will use a much simpler, faster optimization technique: the `optim` function in R.
+As I mentioned earlier, in the original study we use Bayesian MCMC to do this, but in this tutorial we will use a much simpler, faster optimization technique: the `optim` function in R.

 The code chunk below contains two functions.
-First, `extract_parameter_features` is a simple helper function that extract either start point, lower bounds and upper bounds, depending on what you specify.
-Second `optimize_ddm` is the fitting function that finds the best fitting parameters given the data.
+First, `extract_parameter_features` is a simple helper function that extract some key details necessary for the optimization function from our list defined above.
+Second `optimize_ddm` is the fitting function that uses the `optim` function and our likelihood function that we defined earlier to find the best fitting parameters given the data.

 ``` r
 # create a function that extracts the relevant parameters and features (e.g., optimization ranges, start points) for a given model.